ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Experimental Setup

 \para{Classification Setup} For classification, we evaluate on speech clips that are each assigned to one of $C$ classes.
-Each class label is converted to a text prompt via the template \textit{A person is speaking in a \{label\} style}.\footnote{While classification performance may be sensitive to prompt wording, we leave its analysis to future work.} We compute cosine similarities between each speech clip's embeddings and all $C$ prompts, apply softmax, and predict the highest-scoring class.
-We report: \begin{itemize}[nolistsep,noitemsep,leftmargin=*] \item \textit{Unweighted Average Recall (UAR):} The percentage of speech clips for which the predicted label is correct is computed per-class and then averaged across all classes. \item \textit{Macro F1-score (F1):} The F1-score (HM of precision and recall) is calculated per-class and then averaged across all. \end{itemize}
+Each class label is converted to a text prompt via the template \textit{A person is speaking in a \{label\} style}.\footnote{While classification performance may be sensitive to prompt wording, we leave its analysis to future work.} We compute cosine similarities between each speech clip's embedding and all $C$ prompts, apply softmax, and predict the highest-scoring class.
+We report: \begin{itemize}[nolistsep,noitemsep,leftmargin=*] \item \textit{Unweighted Average Recall (UAR):} Recall is computed per class and then averaged across all classes. \item \textit{Macro F1-score (F1):} The F1-score (the harmonic mean of precision and recall) is calculated per class and then averaged across all classes. \end{itemize}

 \para{Inference-Time Guidance for TTS Setup} We perform experiments on the best style-prompted TTS model from ParaSpeechCaps~\cite{diwan2025scalingrichstylepromptedtexttospeech}, which takes a style prompt and a transcript as input and generates speech.
 We generate $N=10$ candidate speech clips from the TTS model and compute cosine similarities between their ParaSpeechCLAP speech embeddings and the text embedding of the input style prompt, selecting the speech clip with the highest cosine similarity.
 We use ParaSpeechCLAP-Intrinsic for intrinsic-tag prompts and ParaSpeechCLAP-Situational for situational-tag prompts.
-We evaluate the selected clips using the same evaluation metrics and protocol as ParaSpeechCaps~\cite{diwan2025scalingrichstylepromptedtexttospeech}: Consistency MOS (CMOS), Intrinsic and Situational Tag Recalls, Naturalness MOS (NMOS) and WER.
-CMOS, NMOS and tag recalls are obtained via human listening tests with 3 raters per sample with both AB and BA presentation orders to minimize first-option bias.
+We evaluate the selected clips using the same evaluation metrics and protocol as ParaSpeechCaps~\cite{diwan2025scalingrichstylepromptedtexttospeech}: Consistency MOS (CMOS), Intrinsic and Situational Tag Recalls, Naturalness MOS (NMOS), and WER.
+CMOS, NMOS, and tag recalls are obtained via human listening tests with three raters per sample and both AB and BA presentation orders to minimize first-option bias.
 CMOS and NMOS use a 5-point Likert scale.
 WER is computed automatically.